Generative model for reciprocity and community detection in networks: Conclusion

 More generally, our model shows how we can relax strict conditional independence assumptions on edges and showcases possible consequences in doing this.
 This presents an opportunity for researchers to rethink the fundamental assumptions behind generative models, and present models that may open doors to new theories and questions.
 We make one step in this direction, as our model connects two popular problems that are mainly treated independently: the inference of communities in networks and generating directed networks where reciprocity plays a relevant role.
 We used this connection to obtain networks with community structure and values of reciprocity consistent with those observed in real data.

 Both the assumption and the model we have presented are only the first step in a broader line of work that investigates how certain topological properties are reflected in networks with latent community structure as dominant mechanism in edge formation.
 There are a number of directions in which this work could be extended.
 We have considered here a simple way to account for reciprocity and break conditional independence, by considering a unique parameter for the whole network.
 Our model could be extended to account for node-dependent parameters, where reciprocity varies between individuals.
-In addition, possible extensions may incorporate extra information such as attribute or signals on nodes \cite{contisciani2020,newman2016structure,peel2017ground,hoffmann2020community,stanley2019stochastic}, edges of different types as in multilayer networks \cite{de2017community} and dynamics in time \cite{ghasemian2016detectability,blundell2012modelling,zhang2017random,linderman2014discovering,peixoto2017modelling,mucha2010community}.
+In addition, possible extensions may incorporate extra information such as degree, attribute or signals on nodes \cite{contisciani2020,newman2016structure,peel2017ground,hoffmann2020community,stanley2019stochastic}, edges of different types as in multilayer networks \cite{de2017community} and dynamics in time \cite{ghasemian2016detectability,blundell2012modelling,zhang2017random,linderman2014discovering,peixoto2017modelling,mucha2010community}.
 Reciprocity is one of the many effects that could play a role in determining how nodes interact in a network.
-One could go further than this by considering incorporating quantities that account for triples of individuals, for instance clustering coefficient, transitivity or global centrality measures.
+One could go further than this by considering incorporating quantities that account for triples of individuals, for instance clustering coefficient, transitivity or global centrality measures \cite{block2015reciprocity}.
+These properties cannot be captured by standard SBM-like models \cite{seshadhri2020impossibility}.
+In this respect, a recent work of Peixoto \cite{peixoto2101disentangling} shares some similarities with ours considering triadic closure instead of reciprocity, making an effort towards extending the stochastic block model framework to incorporate more elaborate topological structure that is not captured otherwise.
 This is something that exponential random graphs or stochastic actor oriented models are capable of \cite{robins2007introduction,block2019forms,snijders1996stochastic,snijders2001statistical,snijders2006new}, without including latent community structure but rather fitting network statistics.
 In probabilistic generative models, this would require further breaking conditional dependencies between edges, potentially increasing the model complexity to encompass more complicated situations.
 With our work, we made the first step in this direction.